-Meet Kosta Kulundzic at the SZ Gallery on Friday, June 7th for our First Friday Art & Wine Reception, 5 - 8 pm.
-Enjoy complimentary refreshments and seasonal bites alongside the wondrous yet wild imagery of Kosta Kulundzic.
-In the interim, learn a bit more about his background and inspiration in this brief interview below.
+Thanks to all who joined Kosta Kulundzic at the SZ Gallery on Friday, June 7th for our First Friday Art & Wine Reception, 5 - 8 pm.
+Everyone enjoyed complimentary refreshments and seasonal bites alongside the wondrous yet wild imagery of Kosta Kulundzic.
+Next Art & Wine event will be SECOND Friday, July 12, 5 - 8 pm.
+To learn a bit more about his background and inspiration in this brief interview below.

 Q&A with Kosta Kulundzic:

 Tropic Iconic is a reflection on the mysticism that permeates Hawaii, Its nature and its inhabitants.
 The works are portraits of the youth of Hawaii’s North-Shore, through which I try to express all the grace and sweet mysticism that seems to emerge from them… almost in the way of icons.
 I parallel and compare the strength of religious images to the natural and mystical grace emanating from the people of Hawaii and nature.